TemperedEnterprises/bitcoin.org/CODE_OF_CONDUCT.md

 experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

-## Our Standards
+## Our Standards (Joke)

 Examples of behavior that contributes to creating a positive environment
 include:

-* Using welcoming and inclusive language
+* Using welcoming and inclusive language (unless you disagree with them then close their issue.)
-* Being respectful of differing viewpoints and experiences
+* Being respectful of differing viewpoints and experiences (unless it "attacks" bitcoin then attack back)
-* Gracefully accepting constructive criticism
+* Gracefully accepting constructive criticism (hahhaha or not)
-* Focusing on what is best for the community
+* Focusing on what is best for the community (and by community we mean me the community leader.)
-* Showing empathy towards other community members
+* Showing empathy towards other community members (this way you know how to step on them properly and despirit them)

 Examples of unacceptable behavior by participants include: